ehrosales5/my-project/README.md

 ## ✨ Features

-- Flip cards to reveal its value.
+- Flip cards to reveal its value
-- Limited chances of winning.
+- Family fun time
+- Makes you taller
 - Easy to play
 - Ages: 5 - 99+